JJSnader/ConsoleSolitaire/README.md

 - BackColor (bc): Allows you to specify a new background color.
 Valid options are blue, green (default), red, gray, yellow, and black.
 - Cardback: Allows you to choose a different card back to display on the deck.
 - Mode: Allows you to change how many cards are flipped off the deck at once.
 Options are Single, Double, and Triple.
+- Stats: Shows statistics.
+All stored completion times, as well as the fastest completion time and average completion time.
 In addition, there may be some easter eggs that are only documented in the code.
 #### Minor note
 If you rummage around in the code you'll see some stuff for an autosolver; it's not complete and just blows up a text file at the moment.